PromyLOPh/pandora-apidoc/json/errorcodes.rst

 1001     INVALID_AUTH_TOKEN.
 Occurs once a user auth token expires.
 1002     INVALID_PARTNER_LOGIN. auth.partnerLogin auth.userLogin.
 Can also occur for a user login.
 1003     LISTENER_NOT_AUTHORIZED. station.getPlaylist - Pandora One Subscription or Trial Expired.
 Possibly account suspended?
 1004     USER_NOT_AUTHORIZED.
 User not authorized to perform action.
+Is your station token correct?
 1005     MAX_STATIONS_REACHED.
 Station limit reached.
 1006     STATION_DOES_NOT_EXIST.
 Station does not exist.
 1007     COMPLIMENTARY_PERIOD_ALREADY_IN_USE